 Stocks of “registered” gold bars – those designated as being available for delivery against futures contracts – continue to dwindle.

 In the past, inventory of “allocated” gold was reclassified as registered whenever needed, a quick and simple process.
 But that isn’t happening this time around.
-In fact, we are seeing the opposite.
+We are seeing the opposite.
 Registered stocks are being converted to the "allocated" category and taken off the market.

 The COMEX gold cover ratio recently hit 542 ounces of paper gold for every ounce of physical metal.
 Such extreme leverage is so far off into uncharted territory that it cannot be dismissed.